 - Preheat the oven to 400 degrees F. On a sheet pan add the butternut squash cubes rinsed in a bit of water.
 Roast for 25-30 minutes until slightly crispy and browned.
 Meanwhile chop the other vegetables.

-- Once the butternut squash is done, in a large pot add all the ingredients except for the coconut milk creamer and bring to a boil.
+- Once the butternut squash is done, in a large pot add all the ingredients except for the coconut milk and bring to a boil.
 As soon as it starts to boil turn the heat down to a simmer and cook covered for 45 minutes to 1 hour.
 Let it cool slightly then puree it in a blender and add it back to the pot.
-Stir in the coconut milk creamer (or leave out for special diets) and heat on low making sure not to let it boil.
-Serve with a drizzle of hot sauce or olive oil or fresh sage or croutons and more salt (to taste).
+Stir in the coconut milk and heat on low making sure not to let it boil.
+Serve with a drizzle of hot sauce or olive oil and garnish with sage and gluten-free croutons (optional).